 (G) Are not required by OAR 340-218-0180 to be processed as a significant modification.

-(b) Notwithstanding subsection (1)(a) of this rule, minor permit modification procedures may be used for permit modifications involving the use of emissions trading and other similar approaches, to the extent that such minor permit modification procedures are explicitly provided for in the Oregon State Implementation Plan or in applicable requirements promulgated by the EPA.
+(b) Notwithstanding subsection (1)(a), minor permit modification procedures may be used for permit modifications involving the use of emissions trading and other similar approaches, to the extent that such minor permit modification procedures are explicitly provided for in the Oregon SIP or in applicable requirements promulgated by the EPA.

 (2) Minor permit modification procedures.
-A minor permit modification will be made by the Department consistent with the following:
+A minor permit modification will be made by DEQ consistent with the following:

 (a) Application.
-An application requesting the use of minor permit modification procedures must meet the requirements of OAR 340-218-0040(3), must be submitted on forms and electronic formats provided by the Department, and must include the following additional information:
+An application requesting the use of minor permit modification procedures must meet the requirements of OAR 340-218-0040(3), must be submitted on forms and electronic formats provided by DEQ, and must include the following additional information:

 (A) A description of the change, the change in emissions resulting from the change, and any new applicable requirements that will apply if the change occurs;